No metaphoric at all, this Hieronymus Bosch painting is as realistic as it could be: there is a real concert inside the philosophical Egg.

 The third part of our alchemical works is “Ars Musicae”, or art of the music because we can detect it with our ears.
 The “light which can be seen with the ears” is an astonishing natural phenomenon representing a sort of “door” for the lucky few lucky ones who witness the spectacle.
 Hieronymus Bosch is the renaissance painter who, per antonomasia, has better described every possible overtone of this weird aspect of Alchemy.

-Attributed to Hieronymus Bosch is also the preparatory drawing on the left, now at Kupterstichkabinett, Berlin.
+Attributed to Hieronymus Bosch is also the preparatory drawing on the left (conserved at Kupterstichkabinett, Berlin).
 As you can see, the fool characters are seven, like the note that should be emitted in case of successful cooking.
 On a side, an eighth one is ready to make his way out.
 This would be the alchemic apotheosis, the eighth note that marks the appearance of the Stone.
+When Apollo’s lyre certifies the seven notes’ sacred process and enumeration.
+And the hanging serpent attests to the strength of our “flowing ” first matter, or Mercurius.

-The Apollo’s lyre certifies the sacred process and the enumeration of the seven notes.
-The hanging serpent attests to the use of our “flowing ” first matter, or Mercurius.
-The presence of the owl, the nightly bird, attests to Hephaestus, Athena, and Prometheus, gods of the forge, sacred knowledge, and Secret Fire, being there.
-The round building stands for a final rotation of color.
-The white stork means that our dissolvent is still helpful in this final part; there is a turtle in the bottom to be dissolved at every turn.
+The presence of the owl, the nocturnal bird, certifies the presence of Hephaestus, Athena, and Prometheus, respectively, divinities of the forge, of sacred knowledge, and of the Secret Fire.
+The round building stands for a final rotation of color, and the white stork means that our dissolvent is still helpful in this final part; there is a tortoise at the bottom: the still living animal from which Mercury makes the lyre that he will give to Apollo.

 The tiny characters at the bottom may represent the planets turning inside the tube-egg device.
 Bosch doesn’t tell us about the Planets’ order; this would not be an idle question, as a particular order may represent the colors, while another one is the stairs of density, so the sounds.
 There is also a tiny light inside.
 The stone should appear in the end as a bit of vitrification.